theok2/escalate_fleet/README.md

 ## Overview

 The ESCALATE project developed an advanced fleet operation optimization tool that enables fleet operators to efficiently integrate zero emission vehicles into their operations.
-This tool uses innovative AI methodologies combined with high-detail simulation models to optimize vehicle routing while considering energetic constraints, charging requirements, and hydrogen refueling needs.
+This tool uses innovative AI methodologies combined with high-detail simulation models to optimize the fleet operation for all vehicles (routing, charging strategy and hydrogen refueling strategy) while considering energetic constraints, charging requirements, and hydrogen refueling needs.

 ## Repository Contents